RAG-Enhanced Collaborative LLM Agents for Drug Discovery: Methodology

 Here, we introduce a novel approach for extracting relevant information for the query molecule $g_q$ by utilizing the retrieved anchor drug $g_a$, which exhibits high structural similarity to the query molecule.
 In particular, while the drug entities in the KG $\mathcal{G}$ are mainly connected to other types of biological entities (e.g., proteins, diseases), we can infer relationships among drugs by considering the biological entities they share.
 For example, we can determine the relatedness of the drugs Trastuzumab and Lapatinib by observing their connectivity to the protein HER2 in the KG, as both drugs specifically target and inhibit HER2 to treat HER2-positive breast cancer~\cite{de2014lapatinib}.
 Therefore, to identify relevant related drugs, we first compute the 2-hop paths connecting the anchor drug $g_{a}$ to other drugs $g_{\mathcal{G}}^{i}$ in the KG $\mathcal{G}$, i.e., $(g_{a}, r_{a \rightarrow e}, e, r_{i \rightarrow e}, g_{\mathcal{G}}^{i})$, where $r \in \mathcal{R}$, $e \in \mathcal{E}$, and $i$ denotes the index of the other drug.
 Then, we select the top-$k$ \emph{related drugs}, denoted as $g_{r^{1}}, \ldots, g_{r^{k}}$, corresponding to the molecules that have the greatest number of 2-hop paths to the anchor drug.
-Note that while the anchor drug $g_{a}$ is selected based on its structural similarity to the query molecule $g_{q}$, these reference drugs are biologically related to $g_{a}$, reflecting the relationships captured within the KG.
+Note that while the anchor drug $g_{a}$ is selected based on its structural similarity to the query molecule $g_{q}$, these reference drugs are \emph{semantically} related to $g_{a}$, reflecting the relationships captured within the KG.

-\textbf{Drug Relation (DrugRel) Agent.} The DrugRel Agent generates a report on the query molecule, contextualizing it in relation to relevant drugs present in the knowledge base for the specific task instruction.
-Given a query molecule $g_q$, its anchor drug $g_{a}$, and the set of related drugs $g_{r^{1}}, \ldots, g_{r^{k}}$, the DrugRel Agent is defined as follows:
+\underline{\textit{Drug Relation (DrugRel) Agent.}} The DrugRel Agent generates a report on the query molecule, contextualizing it in relation to relevant drugs present in the knowledge base for the specific task instruction.
+Given a query molecule $g_q$, its anchor drug $g_{a}$, and the set of related drugs $g_{r^{1}}, \ldots, g_{r^{k}}$, the DrugRel Agent generates a report as follows:

-where $\mathcal{T} = \{s_{q,a}, s_{q, r^{1}}, \ldots, s_{q, r^{k}}\}$ is the set of Tanimoto similarities between the query molecule and the retrieved drugs, and $\mathcal{I}$ is the task instruction.
-This allows the agent to leverage its internal knowledge about related drugs while effectively assessing the relatedness of the information to the target molecule based on the Tanimoto similarity.
+where $\mathcal{T} = \{s_{q,a}, s_{q, r^{1}}, \ldots, s_{q, r^{k}}\}$ is the set of Tanimoto similarities between the query molecule and the retrieved drugs.
+The agent leverages its internal knowledge about related drugs while effectively assessing the relatedness of the information to the target molecule based on the Tanimoto similarity.